 • 15 in. wide cleaning path

 Pressure cleaners use pressure from your pool’s pump to create a vortex of water.
 This is how they are able to lift debris into the cleaner.
 The dirt, leaves and other unwanted items are then stored in an onboard filter bag.
-This means less debris and dirt in your filter so you can clean it less.
-They are especially good at cleaning up large debris, which makes them ideal for non-caged pools.
+This means less debris and dirt in your pool filter so you can afford to clean it less.
+They are especially good at cleaning up large debris, which makes them ideal for non-caged pools, pools without screens and pools with tress nearby.
 Pressure cleaners hook into the return lines of your pool, and some models even require a separate booster pump to power their movement and cleaning action.
 These cleaners are low maintenance and durable.
 As with suction cleaners, some models will also clean the walls of your pool.

 • Most vacuum power of any 3-jet Polaris pressure pool cleaner